 Flag Protocol

-UBC’s Okanagan Campus has four flags in the main courtyard: Canada, British Columbia, Okanagan Nation Alliance and The University of British Columbia.
-The Ceremonies and Protocol team is responsible for the protocol around the use of and (when required) the lowering of flags.
+UBC’s Okanagan campus has four flags in the main courtyard: Canada, British Columbia, Okanagan Nation Alliance and The University of British Columbia.
+The Protocol, Ceremonies and Events team is responsible for the protocol around the use of and (when required) the lowering of flags.

 Questions?
-Contact Ceremonies and Protocol if you have questions regarding flag protocol.
+Contact Protocol, Ceremonies and Events if you have questions regarding flag protocol.
 If you wish to borrow flags for your campus event, see Event Planning Resources.

 Protocol and Lowering